-- (1) 10 L

-- (2) 1 gal

-- (3) 10 kg

-- (4) 10 lb

-- (5) 1 m3 of gas

-- (6) 100 ft3 of gas (Amended 2002)

 - S.1.1.4.
 Advancement of Indicating and Recording Elements.
 Primary indicating and recording elements shall be susceptible to advancement only by the normal operation of the device.
-However, a device may be cleared by advancing its elements to zero, but only if:

-- (a) the advancing movement, once started, cannot be stopped until zero is reached, or

-- (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position.
+However, a device may be cleared by advancing its elements to zero, but only if: - (a) the advancing movement, once started, cannot be stopped until zero is reached; or - (b) in the case of indicating elements only, such elements are automatically obscured until the elements reach the correct zero position. - S.1.1.5.

-- S.1.1.5.
 Return to Zero.
 Primary indicating and recording elements shall be readily returnable to a definite zero indication.
 Means shall be provided to prevent the return of primary indicating elements and of primary recording elements beyond their correct zero position.

 - S.1.2.1.
 Length.
 Graduations shall be so varied in length that they may be conveniently read. - S.1.2.2.
 Width.
 In any series of graduations, the width of a graduation shall in no case be greater than the width of the minimum clear interval between graduations, and the width of main graduations shall be not more than 50 % greater than the width of subordinate graduations.
 Graduations shall in no case be less than 0.2 mm (0.008 in) in width. - S.1.2.3.
 Clear Interval Between Graduations.
 The clear interval shall be no less than 1.0 mm (0.04 in).
-If the graduations are not parallel, the measurement shall be made: - (a) along the line of relative movement between the graduations at the end of the indicator, or - (b) if the indicator is continuous, at the point of widest separation of the graduations.
+If the graduations are not parallel, the measurement shall be made: - (a) along the line of relative movement between the graduations at the end of the indicator; or - (b) if the indicator is continuous, at the point of widest separation of the graduations.
 (See also S.1.3.6.
 Travel of Indicator)

 - S.1.3.1.
 Symmetry.
 The index of an indicator shall be symmetrical with respect to the graduations, at least throughout that portion of its length associated with the graduations. - S.1.3.2.
 Length.
-The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plane, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 1.0 mm (0.04 in). - S.1.3.3.
+The index of an indicator shall reach to the finest graduations with which it is used, unless the indicator and the graduations are in the same plane, in which case the distance between the end of the indicator and the ends of the graduations, measured along the line of the graduations, shall be not more than 1.0 mm (0.04 in).

+- S.1.3.3.
 Width.
-The width of the index of an indicator in relation to the series of graduations with which it is used shall be not greater than:

-- (a) the width of the narrowest graduation, and [Nonretroactive as of January 1, 2002] (Amended 2001) - (b) the width of the minimum clear interval between graduations.
+The width of the index of an indicator in relation to the series of graduations with which it is used shall be not greater than the: - (a) width of the narrowest graduation; \ and [\Nonretroactive as of January 1, 2002] (Amended 2001) - (b) width of the minimum clear interval between graduations.